mannymcfly/wordle-but-its-inside-jokes/README.md

 To do this, I decided to create a simple server with a PUT and a GET Request.
 The PUT command is called once per day using cron-job.org and replaces the current record in my database with a random word from a static Array.
 The GET command is called whenever a user access the url.
 This command retrieves the current word and renders the game with the correct rules/formatting.

 This was a great initial dive into backend development!

+# Note

+I have removed my MongoDB URI for privacy.